zreaqqasem/lear_task/README.md

 5-navigate to ios dirictory  using cd ios in terminal.

-5-run "pod install" command in terminal under ios directory.
+6-run "pod install" command in terminal under ios directory.

+7- open the project from xcode and add an apple id account for it from signing and capabilites in xcode.

+8- run the project.

 ## IF YOU HAVE A PROBLEM IN COMPILE SDK VERSION THEN DO THE FOLOWING: